 AFS students move for a variety of reasons.
-It is important for AFS volunteers to be aware of the different types of moves and what is required in supporting and managing them.
+It is important for AFS volunteers to be aware of what is required in supporting and managing the student move.

 The most effective action a team can take to ensure compliant moves is having a number of Pre-Screened families ready at the beginning of the cycle who can take in a student at a moment’s notice.
 Please see this article for more information.